xijunlee/Learning-to-Optimize-Arxiv/README.md

 # Learning to Optimize
 The repository archives papers regarding the combination of combinatorial optimization and machine learning and corresponding reading notes.
-This new area, we name it Learning to Optimize.
+For this intersection of machine learning and combinatorial optimization, we name it **Learning to Optimize**.

 Corresponding authos: Mingxuan Yuan, Huiling Zhen, and Xijun Li